Anne Paulin

-Anne Borch Paulin (born 5 January 1988 in Skive) is a Danish politician, who is a member of the Folketing for the Social Democrats political party.
+Anne Borch Paulin (born 5 January 1988) is a Danish politician, who is a member of the Folketing for the Social Democrats political party.
 She was elected into parliament at the 2019 Danish general election.

 Political career

 Paulin served as substitute member of the Folketing from 2 February 2016 to 3 June 2016, substituting for Thomas Jensen.
 She was elected into parliament at the 2019 election, where she received 6,814 personal votes.